-Choosing between a front load and top load washing machine is one of the biggest decisions you'll make for your laundry room — and the wrong choice can cost you hundreds of dollars in energy bills, repairs, or replacement machines down the line.
+Choosing between a front load vs top load washing machine is one of the biggest decisions you'll make for your laundry room — and the wrong choice can cost you hundreds of dollars in energy bills, repairs, or premature replacement down the line.
 Both styles have evolved dramatically in recent years, and the "obvious" winner isn't always so obvious once you dig into the details.
 This guide breaks down everything you need to know so you can walk into any appliance store (or open any browser tab) with total confidence.

 TL;DR — Quick Summary